Certified Check - Definition

 A Little More on What is a Certified Check

-As far as there are many types of checks, the certified check is a unique type that can be used to pay money to a third party just like any other type of check.
+There are many types of checks.
+The certified check is a unique type that can be used to pay money to a third party just like any other type of check.
 The fact that it has a guarantee of the issuing bank makes it the safest way to receive payments even amongst strangers.

 Why the Need for A Certified Check?

 A certified check is a very critical mode of payment since it gives credibility to the issuer and provides assurance to the beneficiary that payment will be made.
 It is usually preferred in cases involving large sums of transactions and where it would be too risky to use cash.
 It is also used in situations where personal checks may not prove very reliable to the recipient.
 Therefore, a certified check eliminates the risk of default in payments hence satisfying the needs of both the payer and the recipient.

 Certified checks are mostly used in large transactions like:

 - Buying of a vehicle or home, or when exchanging a title.

 - Paying for a home or renting an apartment